nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The find feature allows users to display a list of persons that contains the given keyword of each respective fields.
 The feature is facilitated by the `FindCommand` class mainly but Predicate classes are also used.
 `FindCommand` extends `Command` and implements the following operation:
-* `FindCommand#execute()` — Finds and displats the list of persons in the application that contains the given keyword of each respective fields.
+* `FindCommand#execute()` — Finds and displays the list of persons in the application that contains the given keyword of each respective fields.

 The `FindCommandParser` class is used to parse & verify the user input to create the find command.
 Once the input is parsed by `FindCommandParser`, a list of keywords for each respective field is then used to create a Predicate class that checks if any keyword matches the given field of a Person.